-Contents
+Contents:

 - 1. General provisions

+- 2. Admission

+- 3. Content and structure of the degree programme

-- 2. Structure of the degree programmes
+- 4. Examinations and final assessment of the degree programme, general provisions

-- 3. Examinations and final assessment of the degree programmes
+- 5. Examinations and final assessment of the degree programme, specific provisions

-- 4. Admission

-- 5. Tutoring
+- 6. Study progress supervision

-- 6. Final provisions
+- 7. Transitional and final provisions

-The Teaching and Examination Regulations set out the specific rights and obligations that apply to each degree programme taught at the University of Groningen, for both the students and the degree programme.
+The Teaching and Examination Regulations set out the specific rights and obligations that apply to each degree programme taught at the University of Groningen, for both students and the degree programme.